Compiled by the Road Trip Alberta team

 Edmonton Christmas market

-The Edmonton Christmas Market is an annual festive event that takes place at Fort Edmonton Park from November 30 – December 18.
+The Edmonton Christmas Market is an annual festive event at Fort Edmonton Park from November 30 – December 18.
 Tickets cannot be purchased in person as they are arranged through time-slot bookings.
 In addition to the many booths run by local vendors, there will be plenty of Christmas events like carol singing, delicious food and drinks and, of course, beautiful Christmas decorations.
 Tickets are $15 for adults, $10 for kids aged 10-17, and children under 5 are free.
 Families can buy a family pass for $45.

 Edmonton Old Strathcona Farmers Market

 Christmas spirit is abundant and finding the perfect holiday gift is easy at the Old Strathcona Farmers Market.
 The market is open from 8am – 3pm during the holiday season.
 You may even catch Santa and Mrs. Claus making an appearance, plus you can catch live entertainment!
 And this year, every Saturday in November and December features four to six pop-up vendors, in addition to their fantastic year-round vendors.
 This market is a local favourite that shouldn’t be missed over the holiday season.

 Royal Bison Art and Craft Fair

 Art lovers will fully enjoy the Royal Bison Art and Craft Fair, taking place on November 25th – 27th and again on December 2nd – 4th near the Strathcona Farmer’s Market in Edmonton.
 Local literature, hand-made toys, woodworking and music are just a few things you can look forward to.
 Come and get your craft on between the hours of 5 pm – 9 pm on Friday, 10 am – 5 pm on Saturday and 10 am – 4 pm on Sunday.
 Admission is $4 and children get in free.

 Other popular markets in Edmonton include: